 A balanced diet may be the best medicine.
 I was eating too much Good Eats.
 But people consider that part of the job, you know.
 Eat.
 And I do!

 I wouldn’t eat anything with the word “diet” on it because, after all, I’m not on a diet.
 Besides, the way I look at it, artificial sweeteners have so deadened our collective palates that we can’t even taste how sweet real sweet even is when we get it.

 The worst food you’ll ever eat will probably be prepared by a “cook” who calls himself a “chef.”
 Mark my words.

 Everything in food is science.
 The only subjective part is when you eat it.

-Alton Brown’s Fitness Routine
+Alton Brown’s Workout Routine